How to Read Crypto Charts: A Beginner's Complete Guide (2026)

 The most important concept in chart reading.

-Support — A price level where buying pressure tends to stop the price from falling further.
+Support โ A price level where buying pressure tends to stop the price from falling further.
 Think of it as a "floor."
-Resistance — A price level where selling pressure tends to stop the price from rising further.
+Resistance โ A price level where selling pressure tends to stop the price from rising further.
 Think of it as a "ceiling."
-How to find them:Volume: The Confirmation Tool
+How to find them:- Look for price levels that have been tested multiple times

 Volume shows how many units were traded in each period.
 It confirms or questions price movements: